 François Recanati’s Contextualism and its Inconsistency,

-Workshop for PhD Students of Philosophy from Five Universities (第八届南北五校哲学博士生论坛), Wuhan University, China, Novermber, 2015.
+Workshop for PhD Students in Philosophy from Five Universities (第八届南北五校哲学博士生论坛), Wuhan University, China, November, 2015.

 Mathematical analysis (Fall, 2015)

 Philosophy of Logic (Spring, 2016)